JayKubJK/ResoniteSpotipy/README.md

 ## How to setup the websocket server
 - Download the ZIP package in the files and unzip it
-- In the IDs.txt file, paste in your Spotify application's Client ID and Secret ID.
+- In the IDs.txt file, paste in your Spotify application's Client ID, Secret ID, and a Redirect link you're using for your application.
 Also put in a port ID you'll be using for Resonite
-- Run the Python file in a terminal with `./ResoniteSpotipy.py`
+- Run the Python file in a terminal with `./ResoniteSpotipy.py` or run it through an IDE like VSCode

 ## How to setup the Resonite websocket client
 - Spawn out the item from the folder